tubutubucorn/Ethereum-Private-Network/Article.md

 - ` — identity` must be unique identifier of the node
 - `— networkid` must be the same on the both nodes
-- `—verbosity` there is many levels `0=silent, 1=error, 2=warn, 3=info, 4=core, 5=debug, 6=detail` (default: 3)
+- `—verbosity` there are many levels `0=silent, 1=error, 2=warn, 3=info, 4=core, 5=debug, 6=detail` (default: 3)
 - `— mine` enable minning
 - `— rpc` enable RPC
 - `— rpcport=8546` change the (default: 8545) RPC port in order to reach container from the host machine

-Documentation for all other command line options you can find [here](https://github.com/ethereum/go-ethereum/wiki/Command-Line-Options)
+The documentation for all other command line options you can find [here](https://github.com/ethereum/go-ethereum/wiki/Command-Line-Options)

-Let’s run some command to check the state of our nodes.
+Let’s run some command and check the state of our nodes.

 node_one:
 ```js